xorasysgen/node101/README.md

 2. Inline Caching is a powerful optimisation technique.
 It works best when only a single object shape passes to the optimised function.<br />

-3.My drastic example showed the effects of Inline Caching’s different types and the performance penalties of megamorphic caches.<br />
+3. My drastic example showed the effects of Inline Caching’s different types and the performance penalties of megamorphic caches.<br />

 4. Using JavaScript classes is good practice.
 Static typed transpilers, like TypeScript, make monomorphic IC’s more likely.<br />